sdetoni-prj/Fabric_LineageExtractor/README.md

 # Automatic Lineage Extraction from MS Fabric

 This is an Initial code implementation for automatic metadata and lineage extraction from MS Fabric.

-Please use the "Releases" section link for dowload of the notebook source code (on the right side of this page)
+** Please use the "Releases" section link for dowloading the notebook source code (on the right side of this page) **

 The code extracts metadata of tables, table columns, PBIR reports and pipeline Copy activity mappings from MS Fabric.
 It then uploads all metadata found to MS Purview and creates a graphical attribute-level lineage.